Linaro/lava/doc/v2/first-installation.rst

 .. note:: LAVA is developed using Debian packaging to ensure that daemons and system-wide configuration is correctly updated with changes in the codebase.
-   There is **no support for pypi or python virtual environments or installing directly from a git directory**.
+   There is **no official support for pypi or python virtual environments or installing directly from a git directory**.
 See :ref:`debian_installation` for detailed instructions.

 We currently recommend installing LAVA on `Debian`_ stretch, buster or